gregmsanderson/fly-hello-laravel-db-replay/README.md

 Once it is deployed, sure to attach your multi-region PostgreSQL database _to_ the app.
 This populates the `DATABASE_URL` environment variable which is the one thing currently missing.
 So replace this with the name of your database:

-`fly pg attach --postgres-app chaos-postgres`
+`fly pg attach --postgres-app your-database-name-goes-here`

 You should be able to visit `https://your-app-name.fly.dev` and see the home page.

 ### Run a database migration

-At this point the sample application is connected to the database however there isn't an `items` table within it.
+At this point the sample application is connected to the empty database however there isn't an `items` table within it.
 Our example app expects there to be.

-We could have run the migration on deploy but you can also run it using an SSH console on the vm:
+We _could_ have run the migration on deploy but you can also run it using an SSH console on the vm:

 ```
 fly ssh console